Serubin/PulseClient-Legacy/README.md

 ## Installation
 grunt/grunt-cli is required for installation.
 Run `npm install` to download the dependencies and then `grunt build` to "compile" the javascript.

+## License
+The original code is proved under the Apache 2.0 license and PulseClient is distributed under the same license as found in the LICENSE file as well as at the top of each file.